microstream-one/microstream/integrations/cdi/README.md

 The CDI will create an instance application-scoped, and it will close automatically.

+It read all configuration keys starting with the prefix `one.microstream` and converts them to configuration keys of MicroStream (for the list, see [User guide](https://docs.microstream.one/manual/storage/configuration/properties.html)).
+The `-` character can be replaced by a `.` within the configuration key when it is not supported for that source.

+Not only the filesystem is supported as a target but also the other targets like databases and only the dependency needs to be added to your project.

 ### Storage

-The Storage annotation allows injecting an entity from Microstream.
+The `@Storage` annotation defines the root object for the _StorageManager_.
-Each application must have a unique class with this annotation.
+Each application must have a unique class with this annotation and it is converted into a CDI bean within the Application Scope.
+Also (field) injection is supported within this class.

 Note: To increase performance use immutable sub-graphs as often as possible.

 ```java